mahbubur-r/neocortexapi/source/MySEProject/README.md

 # Results

-After running this project, we got the following output -
+Following the project's execution, we obtained the following results:

 ```
 Testing the sequence for anomaly detection: 72, 67, 66, 90, 69, 97.